Quantum Approximate Counting, Simplified: Approximate Counting

-We note that this algorithm can also be used to determine if there are no marked items, since if $K = 0$ then step 2(c) will eventually reach a point where $\theta_\text{max} \leq \arcsin\sqrt{1/N}$.
-The procedure can be terminated at this point.
+We note that this algorithm can also be used to determine if there are no marked items.
+If there is at least one marked item, then $\theta \geq \arcsin\sqrt{1/N}$.
+That means, that there must be some point in step 1(b) where we are likely to see enough marked items.
+If we fail to see enough marked items then, then we must have $K = 0$ with high probability.